The Live-In Kitchen

 You can use whatever fresh summer tomatoes you have on hand for this (those larger black ones were so soft and sweet!), but I'd definitely recommend using in-season produce rather than sad winter tomatoes.

-close up image of a few toasts topped with burrata, tomatoes and pesto
+Close up image of a slice of toast topped with burrata, tomatoes, and pesto.

 • Serve on store-bought crostini for an extra time-saver

-• Use store-bought pesto, or try other flavors such as pistachio pesto, spinach pesto, or butternut squash and sage pesto
+• Use store-bought pesto, or try other flavors such as pistachio pesto, spinach pesto, or walnut arugula pesto

 • Add a few sliced peaches for extra flavor and nutrients